- OYSTERS 101

 "By the time our oysters are ready for market they have been literally hand raised by us and Mother Nature." ~ Terry Sawyer, Hog Island Oyster Co.

 From start to finish, it takes from 18 months to three years to grow a premium Hog Island Oyster.
 We begin with single-seed spat, or oyster seed, no bigger than a grain of granola, to control the distinguishing shape, quality and flavor of our oysters while Mother Nature does the rest.

 The Oyster Nursery

 Spat is placed (by the millions) in fine mesh cylinders called Stanways to begin their growth in Tomales Bay.
 Adopted from Australian aquaculture, Stanways rock with the tides allowing nutrient rich bay water to tumble through and around the young oysters.
-This tumbling sets into motion the shape and architecture that is the hallmark of our most prized Hog Island Oysters - thick, round, deep-cupped shells with prominent fluting and firm, sweet meat.
+This tumbling sets into motion the shape and architecture of our most prized oysters - Hog Island Sweetwaters, with their rounded, deep-cupped shells with prominent fluting and firm, sweet meat.

 Raising Hog Island Oysters

 At about half an inch, juvenile oysters are transferred to our adapted 'French' rack and bag method.
 Oysters grow in mesh bags elevated above the bay floor where they easily feed on phytoplankton and other natural bay nutrients.
 Our farm crew regularly flips the bags to monitor the oysters’ health and harden their shells.

 The Oyster Harvest